isovector/sandymaguire.me/site/posts/2024-01-14-another-year.markdown

 to do a job (and how!), but you can't pay them to give a shit.
 Funny, I ended up saying that last year too...

+Sorry.
+I've had this story pent up for a full year, and apparently just couldn't stop myself once the ball got rolling.